scodec/scodec/README.md

 This project is licensed under a [3-clause BSD license](LICENSE).

-The [scodec channel on Gitter](https://gitter.im/scodec/scodec) is a good place to go for help.
-Also consider using the [scodec tag on StackOverflow](http://stackoverflow.com/questions/tagged/scodec).
+The [scodec channel on Typelevel Discord](https://discord.gg/wKn3cpfRVz) is a good place to go for help.

 Introduction
 ------------